How can I get involved?

 Where will the design guide apply?

-The guide will be developed around the town centre conservation areas of Ryde and Newport, but will also have broader applicability for towns across the Island.
+The guide has been developed around the town centre conservation areas of Ryde and Newport.